AhmadAdas21/pdsnd_github/README.md

-Date created
-Include the date you created this project and README file.
+Date created Include the date you created this project and README file.

-Project Title
-Replace the Project Title
+Project Title usa bikeshare project

-Description
-Describe what your project is about and what it does
+Description added installation instructions and usage examples to README.md

-Files used
+Files used washington.csv new_york_city.csv chicago.csv
-Include the files used

-Credits
-It's important to give proper credit.
+Credits It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

-new commit in README file